 There are many different kinds of restaurant management software but taking a closer look at which features are offered — and how they meet upcoming operational challenges — can help you make the best decision for your restaurant.

 If you’re among the majority of restaurant owners who consider cloud-based architecture, integration with other systems, visibility into enterprise data and real-time reporting the top priorities in your next restaurant management system, then you’ll want to check out Restaurant365.
-Restaurant365 is a cloud-based, restaurant-specific management solution that’s fully integrated with your Point-of-Sale system, as well as to your food and beverage vendors, payroll vendor and bank.
+Restaurant365 incorporates restaurant accounting software and restaurant operations software into an all-in-one, cloud-based platform that’s fully integrated with your Point-of-Sale system, as well as to your food and beverage vendors, payroll vendor and bank.

 If you are looking for more information about streamlining restaurant operations, download our prime cost e-book, Guide to Reducing Restaurant Prime Costs for 10 tactics you can start implementing today to reduce your prime costs.